-There are only two preserved records of events on the early earth: that preserved within rocks, and that preserved within the inherited genomes of extant lineages of organisms.
-Using gene phylogenies, molecular clocks, and novel approaches to date calibration, our lab seeks to read this newly revealed genome record and reconcile it with the geological record.
-Horizontal Gene Transfer (HGT) plays a strong role in this approach, as the transfer of genes between lineages permits stratigraphic inference to be used to determine the relative ordering of these groups in time; similarly, these events can propagate fossil date calibrations from one branch of the Tree of Life to another.
+There are only two preserved records of events on the early Earth: one preserved within rocks, and one preserved within the inherited genomes of extant lineages of organisms.
+Using gene phylogenies, molecular clocks, and novel approaches to date calibration, our lab seeks to read the newly revealed genome record and reconcile it with the geological record.
+Horizontal Gene Transfer (HGT) plays a strong role in this approach, as the transfer of genes between lineages permits the use of stratigraphic inference to determine the relative ordering of these groups in time.
+Similarly, transfer events can propagate fossil date calibrations from one branch of the Tree of Life to another.

 - Developing novel techniques for dating molecular phylogenies using reticulate genetic information, such as horizontal gene transfer and gene duplications